This was originally posted on the 22nd December 2018; it was updated 18th December 2019.

 Where: Plaza del Rei, Gothic Quarter

-If you’re a fan of choirs then you won’t want to miss this moving performance that takes place in the iconic Plaza del Rei, the square where Christopher Columbus is said to have presented the treasures he found in America to King Ferdinand and Queen Isabella of Spain.
+If you’re a fan of choirs then you won’t want to miss this moving performance that takes place in the iconic Plaza del Rei.
+This is the square where Christopher Columbus is said to have presented the treasures he found in America to King Ferdinand and Queen Isabella of Spain.
 The Orfeón Catalán, a foundation that supports choirs in Catalonia, presents this concert, with acapella performances from the Men’s Choir and the Young Choir of the Orfeón Catalan.
+The music echoing off the medieval walls will fill you with festive cheer.

 Plaza del Rei provides the perfect setting for these beautiful recitals.
 While the songs will be performed in Catalan, you don’t need to understand the words to appreciate the quality of the performances and the stunning setting.
 Also, you may recognise the melodies of classic Christmas carols like “Silent Night” (Santa Nit), “The First Noël” (On Aneu Pastorets) and “Oh Christmas Tree” (Oh Arbre Sant).
 Stay for one song or the whole evening, the enchanting voices of the choirs will help it feel like Christmas isn’t over yet.